awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 ## Restoring cold indexes from snapshots<a name="cold-snapshot"></a>

-Contact [AWS Support](https://console.aws.amazon.com/support/home) if you need to restore cold indexes from an automated snapshot, including in situations where an entire domain was accidentally deleted\.
+If you need to restore a deleted cold index, you can restore it back to the warm tier by following the instructions in [Restoring warm indexes from snapshots](ultrawarm.md#ultrawarm-snapshot) and then migrating the index back to cold tier again\.
+You can't restore a deleted cold index directly back to the cold tier\.
 OpenSearch Service retains cold indexes for 14 days after they've been deleted\.

 ## Canceling migrations from cold to warm storage<a name="coldtowarm-cancel"></a>